zf-shao/MSTRec/README.md

 We illustrate the performance of our MSTRec model comparing with eight state-of-the-art baselines on four datasets.
 The best performance methods are in boldface, and the second best methods are underlined. $^*$ denotes the improvement is significant with $p$ -value < 0.05.

 ![](images/main_results.jpg)

+We search the optimal hyperparameters for all baselines based on their recommended hyperparameters.
+It is worth noting that the results  reported in the paper BSARec on the benchmark datasets are generally superior to those of our MSTRec.
+This can be attributed to the following reasons: (1) BSARec reports the best performance achieved on each dataset, whereas we report the average performance over five runs with different random seeds; and (2) the discrepancies may also stem from differences in experimental environments.

 # Hyperparameter Setting
 The key hyperparameter of our model is the scale $𝐾$, which represents the $𝐾$ selected periodic scales corresponding to the $𝐾$ most significant frequencies in the frequency domain of the user behavior sequence.
 The optimal performance is achieved at different scales $𝐾$ across the four datasets: $𝐾$ = 3 for Beauty, $𝐾$ = 5 for both Sports and Yelp, and $𝐾$ = 4 for ML-1M.